matrixorigin/matrixorigin.io/docs/MatrixOne/Deploy/mgmt-cn-group-using-proxy.md

 ![proxy-cn-group](https://github.com/matrixorigin/artwork/blob/main/docs/deploy/proxy-cn-group.png?raw=true)

+When performing CN (Compute Node) downsizing, Proxy behaves as follows in the YAML file:

+- Session Migration with the Same Label: When the number of CN replicas decreases, sessions with the same label will be migrated to other downsized CN nodes.
+This ensures the continuity and availability of sessions associated with specific labels.

+- Session Migration with Different Labels: If a CN replica with a particular label is set to 0 or removed, based on label matching rules, sessions associated with that label will be migrated to idle labels in future sessions.

+- Label Cancellation without Matching Labels: If a label is cancelled and no matching label exists, related sessions will be closed because there are no target CNs to receive these sessions.

+Proxy manages session migration and closure during CN downsizing to ensure the isolation between workloads and tenants, as well as the continuity of business operations.

 ## Steps

 The environment discussed in this document for managing CN groups using Proxy is based on the environment of [MatrixOne Distributed Cluster Deployment](deploy-MatrixOne-cluster.md).